woodstockcs/practice50/arrays/initializations.md

 Loops

 ## Problem
 Rewrite the below code, initializing two arrays -- a 1-dimensional array of size 10 ,and a 2-dimensional array of size 30x30.
 For the 1-D array, please rewrite the current initialization using just 1 line (instead of 4).
-For the 2-D array, please initialize it such that the element at indexes i,j is of value i*j.
+For the 2-D array, please initialize it such that the element at indexes <code>i</code>, <code>j</code> is of value <code>i * j</code>.
 Print both arrays, to test your code!

 ## Distribution Code